Product Description: Premade falafel balls that come frozen and ready to heat and eat!

 Pretty much anyone that knows me knows that I’m a huge falafel fan.
 My first experience with falafel was as a teenager with the boxed Fantastic Foods Falafel Mix.
 You know, the dry powdered stuff you mix with water.
 Boy, I’ve really turned into a falafel snob since then!
 Not that the powdered mix wasn’t awesome at the time.
 They carried it at my local grocery store and I had no idea what it actually was.
 I only tried it because finding vegetarian options circa 1990 in a small town was a little challenging, so I was up for trying any random thing I could find.
 Of course I had no idea how it was supposed to be served, so I ate it on a hamburger bun with ketchup and mustard.
 I shutter to think about that now!
 No tahini?!
 What was I thinking?!
 I’m surprised the falafel police didn’t come arrest me.
 On a side note, I also always used to eat Fantastic Foods Tofu Burgers (a dry mix you just mixed in with tofu).
 These were awesome and I still crave them to this day.
 Sadly, they apparently stopped making this mix.
 I got the ingredient list from an old Amazon listing so I’m going to try to recreate them…someday LOL.

 Anyways, back to the falafel.
 I ended up going away to college in Vermont and my friends and I used to drive up to Burlington to this little falafel shop called Ahli Baba’s Kabob Shop.
 This is when I fell in love with legit, authentic falafel!
 Even after I moved back to NY, my best friend Jenn and I would drive up to Burlington all the time just to get the falafel because we were craving it so bad (a 2 hour and 15 minute drive!).
 Yes, it was that good.
-I’ve been know to do some crazy things for good food!
-It’s still there too so if you guys are ever in Burlington, VT definitely check it out.
+I’ve been known to do some crazy things for good food!
+The place is still there too, so if you are ever in Burlington, VT definitely check it out.
 I’ve had a lot of different falafel over the years from many different places and made a ton of different recipes but I haven’t found any falafel I like nearly as much as Ahli Baba’s.
 So since my falafel bar is set pretty high, I didn’t have very high expectations for these Trader Joe’s frozen falafel balls.

 They’re a tad bit on the dry side for my falafel tastes and the flavor profile is a little different from what I’m used to.
 To me they taste more like a chickpea fritter (yeah I know that’s kind of what falafel is haha).
 I think if someone made these for me and called them “chickpea fritters” and not falafel I’d think they were awesome.
 Otherwise I was a little underwhelmed at first.
 I made them with a quick tahini sauce (tahini, lemon juice, garlic powder, salt, and water) and fresh garden cukes and parsley.
 That’s also Trader’s Joe’s garlic naan in the picture (yummmmm)!